Arnasltlt/solis-repo/README.md

 - Responsive design for all devices
 - Subscription management with Paysera payment integration
 - Recurring payment support for automatic subscription renewals
+- Error tracking with Sentry
+- Security enhancements with secure headers

 ## Technology Stack